ChrisPenner/ligit/README.md

 # Sample manifest file

 # Specify github username and repo for each project 'username/project'
+# Using only the username/repo will simply include the entire project in a folder named after the repo
+ChrisPenner/vimprove#v0.3

-# The indented block contains instructions for that project.
-Here we're copying only a few files from that repo,
+# An indented block contains instructions for that project.
+Here we're copying only a few files from that repo
 # and we're rearranging the structure of it a bit.
 # If a file/folder is listed without a destination it's copied to the project folder.
 ChrisPenner/dotfiles